Eldora Dirt Derby: History

 On November 28, 2012, NASCAR announced the addition of a race at Eldora Speedway to the 2013 NASCAR Camping World Truck Series's schedule.
 The race would be the first on a dirt surface in any of NASCAR's national series since 1970, with the last being at the North Carolina State Fairgrounds in Raleigh, North Carolina.

 The inaugural running of the event, which completely sold out in January 2013, was run on July 24, 2013.
 Austin Dillon won the event after retaining the lead on a green–white–checker finish.

-The event was originally branded as the Mudsummer Classic, but was re-named for the 2016 edition due to a trademark dispute with Major League Baseball, as the league's All-Star Game is marketed with the trademark "Midsummer Classic".
-The event was ultimately re-named the Eldora Dirt Derby, with the 2016 edition being sponsored by Aspen Dental.
+The event was originally branded as the Mudsummer Classic, but was renamed for the 2016 edition due to a trademark dispute with Major League Baseball, as the league's All-Star Game is marketed with the trademark "Midsummer Classic".
+The event was ultimately renamed the Eldora Dirt Derby, with the 2016 edition being sponsored by Aspen Dental.

 The 2020 race was canceled due to state restrictions on large gatherings as a safety measure against the COVID-19 pandemic.
 The Derby was removed from the schedule in 2021.